ashutoshmjain/gita/src/knower.md

 # Knower

 In Chapter 13, Krishna tells Arjuna that the body is the "field" (*kṣetra*), and the one who knows this field is the "knower of the field" (*kṣetrajña*).
 The question is: how do we know our body?
 Our senses are designed to see outwards!
 Aren't they?
 I mean, I can't, with my own eyes, see my neurons firing, nor can I hear my heart pumping.
 Their main purpose is external experience - not internal diagnostics.
-And the field seems to be well automated - we can't change how it grows - in height or in diameter :-) Sleep, hunger, thirst - every thing seems to be on auto-pilot.
+And the field seems to be well automated - we can't change how it grows - in height or in diameter :-) Sleep, hunger, thirst, love - every thing seems to be on auto-pilot.
 Does that mean there is someone driving this complex biological chariot?
-Our natural intution is - yes , there must be one.
-But this is been the longest debate in human history - because  there is no proof - as the science  would rightly demand.
-Should we assume there is no one running this complex field - it is simply on auto-pilot?
+Our natural intution is - yes, there must be one.
+But this is been the longest debate in human history - because  there is no physical proof - as the science  would rightly demand.
+Ultimately , it gets into realm of unproven hard problems.
+Should we assume there is no one running this complex field - it is simply on auto-pilot - consciousness emerges from sheer complexity Or consider a force that is beyond our physical experience - ie meta physical?

 But Krishna made it easier for us.
-He absolved us from need to know the driver.
+He absolved us from need to circle in this endless debate.

 > He said that one who knows this field (body), is the true knower.
 >